material-components/material-web/docs/components/chip.md

 ### Focusable and disabled

-By default, disabled chips are not focusable with the keyboard.
+By default, disabled chips are not focusable with the keyboard, while "soft-disabled" chips are.
 Some use cases encourage focusability of disabled toolbar items to increase their discoverability.

 See the
 [ARIA guidelines on focusability of disabled controls](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_disabled_controls)<!-- {.external} -->